Educate Girls/IG, educategirls.us

 ‘Educate Girls,’ an Indian non-profit founded in 2007 by Safeena Husain, has become the first Indian organisation to win the prestigious 2025 Ramon Magsaysay Award.
 The NGO focuses on empowering out-of-school girls in remote villages by mobilising communities and working with government systems to enrol girls, ensure retention, and break cultural stereotypes about girls’ education.

-With over 1.1 million girls enrolled and more than 15.5 million impacted, Educate Girls operates across more than 30,000 villages with a retention rate exceeding 90 percent.
+Educate Girls, with the support of over 55,000 community volunteers, has successfully worked across more than 30,000 villages, enabling over 2 million girls to return to school.
 The award recognises the NGO’s transformative impact on gender equality and social empowerment in India’s rural areas.

 Empowering Girls Through Community Mobilisation and Innovation